Include a Volume Indicator for Stock Picks

 Stock Volume bars provide considerable information beyond the “green is an up day, and red is a down day” in the basic courses for beginners.
 The length of the Volume bar matters.
 Using a Moving Average or other subordinate indicator can help determine the average of stock Volume, which provides an easy visual reference.

 NEVER truncate your stock Volume Indicator.
-This is a mistake because the bars represent the total number of shares traded that day, and will provide many “indications” required to understand who controls Price on that day.
+This is a mistake because the bars represent the total number of shares traded that day, and they will provide many “indications” required to understand who controls Price on that day.

 Martha Stokes CMT